-4.1.
-Compliance with Local Laws
+4.1 Compliance with Local Laws

-- 4.1.1.
-All suppliers must fully comply with all local laws and regulations regarding labour and human rights, health, safety and the environment.
-Suppliers must also fully comply with the legal requirements of the countries in which they operate in addition to all elements of the Policy. - 4.1.2.
-If local laws, regulations or legal requirements differ from the elements in the Policy or Program Requirements, suppliers are expected to comply with whichever affords the greater protection to workers.

-4.1.3.
-Coles reserves the right to audit suppliers to ensure compliance with all local laws, the Policy and the Program Requirements.
+- 4.1.1 All suppliers must fully comply with all local laws and regulations regarding labour and human rights, health, safety, and the environment.
+Suppliers must also fully comply with the legal requirements of the countries in which they operate in addition to all elements of the Policy. - 4.1.2 If local laws, regulations, or legal requirements differ from the elements in the Policy or Program Requirements, suppliers are expected to comply with whichever affords the greater protection to workers. - 4.1.3 Coles reserves the right to audit suppliers to ensure compliance with all local laws, the Policy and Program Requirements.
 Audits may be announced, semi-announced or unannounced.
-If a supplier or sub-contractor refuses to participate in an audit without reasonable grounds, Coles reserves the right to exercise its rights under the relevant supply or services agreement which may include suspension of supply or termination of the agreement.
+If a supplier or sub-contractor refuses to participate in an audit without reasonable grounds, Coles reserves the right to exercise its rights under the relevant supply or services agreement which may include suspension of orders or termination of the agreement. - 4.1.4 Where there is a dispute regarding compliance with local law, Coles may seek independent legal advice, or obtain direction directly from the relevant Regulatory authority.

-4.2.
-Modern Slavery
+4.2 Modern Slavery

-- 4.2.1.
-Suppliers must comply with all modern slavery laws and regulations relevant to their jurisdiction (including local, domestic or international laws regarding labour, health, safety and the environment) and including, but not limited to the Modern Slavery Act 2018 (Cth) (Australia) and the Modern Slavery Act 2015 (United Kingdom), California Transparency in Supply Chains Act 2010 (United States) including compliance with any reporting requirements. - 4.2.2.
-Suppliers must have appropriate controls in place to avoid modern slavery practices in their operations and supply chains and must not knowingly deal with third parties who engage in modern slavery practices. - 4.2.3.
-All suppliers must have and maintain in place adequate policies and procedures in relation to business ethics and compliance to ensure compliance with modern slavery laws and to enforce all relevant policies and procedures where appropriate.
-This includes policies for reporting, investigating and remediating suspected or known breaches of modern slavery laws.
+- 4.2.1 Suppliers must comply with all modern slavery laws and regulations relevant to their jurisdiction and any other law applicable to the supply of goods or services to Coles including compliance with any reporting requirements. - 4.2.2 Suppliers must have appropriate controls in place to avoid modern slavery practices in their operations and supply chains and must not knowingly deal with third parties who engage in modern slavery practices. - 4.2.3 All suppliers must have in place and maintain adequate policies and procedures in relation to business ethics and compliance to ensure compliance with modern slavery laws and to enforce all relevant policies and procedures where appropriate.
+This includes policies for reporting, investigating, and remediating suspected or known breaches of modern slavery laws.

-4.3.
-Forced/ Bonded Labour
+4.3 Forced/ Bonded Labour

-- 4.3.1.
-Suppliers must not use any form of servitude, forced, bonded, involuntary prison, indentured, trafficked, or involuntary labour. - 4.3.2.
-Employment must be freely chosen. - 4.3.3.
-Workers must be given freedom of movement.
-Workers must not be required to lodge deposits or identity papers with suppliers. - 4.3.4.
-Workers must be free to leave their employment after reasonable notice has been given. - 4.3.5.
-Suppliers must take steps to recruit responsibly.
-This includes not engaging in deceptive recruiting practices, including the charging of fees or recruitment charges (or repaying any such fees charged), by providing migrant workers an understandable and accurate employment contract in their spoken language, and by holding agents and recruiters to the same standards.
+- 4.3.1 Suppliers must not use any form of servitude, forced, bonded, involuntary prison, indentured, trafficked, or involuntary labour. - 4.3.2 Employment must be freely chosen. - 4.3.3 Workers must be given freedom of movement.
+Workers must not be required to lodge deposits or identity papers with suppliers. - 4.3.4 Workers must be free to leave their employment after reasonable notice has been given. - 4.3.5 Suppliers must take steps to recruit responsibly.
+This includes not engaging in deceptive recruiting practices and having recruitment policies and practices in place to ensure that no worker pays any recruitment fees or costs associated with securing work. - 4.3.6 Suppliers must have management systems in place to ensure that where labour providers/recruitment agents are used, they do not charge mandatory fees for services provided as part of the recruitment or employment process, throughout any stage.